dib-lab/workshop_12Jan_2023/SV_calling_LR/README.md

 ERR7091271,ont,SAMEA7765441
 cattle_taurus_10,graph,COHORT
 ```

-Make sure that you specify the sample_type correctly because it changes execution of the workflow.
-For example, specifying ERR5043144 as hifi will change the mapping tool to pbmm2 and calling parameters in cuteSV.
+The sample_type selects the workflow to execute - for example,
+incorrectly specifying ERR5043144 as hifi will change the mapping tool
+to pbmm2 and will call SVs with cuteSV.

 ## 6.4 Edit subsample_table.csv

 we are going to specify the files for each dataset.
 open subsample_table.csv using emacs and  copy paste the following lines under the header line